The Inner Hebridean Isle of Mull lies five miles from the Scottish mainland

 An investigation by archaeologists revealed a small chapel and burial ground, part of a larger monastic complex, now dated to a period between the 7th and 8th centuries.
 It was an exceptional example of early Christian archaeology.

-Two finds in particular were important: fragments of skull bones, found close to the original position of the altar, were radiocarbon dated to between 610 and 690.
-These dates are only one or two generations removed from St Columba, who from the nearby Island of Iona spread Christianity throughout parts of Scotland.
+Two finds, in particular, were important: fragments of skull bones, found close to the original position of the altar, were radiocarbon dated to between 610 and 690.

 Tobermory is the island’s main population centre, a product of town planning by the 5th Duke of Argyle and the British Fisheries Society in 1788 only a decade before the establishment of the island’s distillery which now produces the wonderful Tobermory ten year old single malt whisky.